Chapter 70. Other Provisions

 Historical Notes

-A. In accordance with subdivision E 4 of § 4.1-227 of the Code of Virginia, whenever the board finds that a charge against a licensee for a violation listed in this subsection is substantiated, the licensee has had no prior violations within five years immediately preceding the date of the subject violation, and the subject violation was not willful and knowing, the board shall enter an order substantiating the violation without imposing a penalty.
+A. In accordance with § 4.1-227 E 5 of the Code of Virginia, whenever the Virginia Alcoholic Beverage Control Authority (authority) finds that a charge against a licensee for a violation listed in this subsection is substantiated, the licensee has had no prior violations within five years immediately preceding the date of the subject violation, and the subject violation was not willful and knowing, the authority may enter an order substantiating the violation without imposing a penalty.
 The provisions of this subsection shall apply to the following violations:

 1. Keeping unauthorized alcoholic beverages on the premises, upon which appropriate taxes have been paid;